ibm-cloud-docs/openwhisk/openwhisk_composer.md

 {: #sequences-without-composer}
 You can chain together two functions named `action1` and `action2` in  {{site.data.keyword.openwhisk_short}}:

-`ibmcloud wsk action create --sequence mysequence action1 action2`.
+`ibmcloud fn action create --sequence mysequence action1 action2`.

 The result of this command is a function called `mysequence`, which is a composite of `action1` and `action2`.
 You can use `mysequence` in the same manner as any function in OpenWhisk.